 The former Nestle Purina factory site and former Scottish Water treatment plant are located to the east of Glasgow Road over to the Levern Water, bounded to the South by Crossmill Business Park and to the north by the raised railway line.
 The Levern Water, as it runs along the eastern edge of the site forms the boundary with Glasgow City Council.
+The site is bounded by the green belt beyond the railway line and Levern Water.
 The site covers approximately 9ha and has not been in productive use for over a decade.

 The former Scottish Water site covers approximately 3.3ha with access currently taken from Glasgow Road.
-The Council has recently been successful in securing funding to deliver the Waterworks project in partnership with Kew Gardens.
-This project will transform the derelict treatment works into a community garden that will be developed and managed by a social partnership including the Council, Barrhead High School and local community groups.
+In partnership with Kew Gardens the Council has delivered the Waterworks project within part of the Scottish Water site.
+This project has transformed the derelict treatment works into a community garden that will be managed by a social partnership including the Council, Barrhead High School and local community groups.
 Areas of the Scottish Water site are located within the 1:200 year flood zone as defined through a flood risk analysis undertaken during the construction of Crossmill Business Park.
 As part of the construction of Crossmills Business Park an area of compensatory flood storage was formed within the Scottish Water site.
+Development proposals will require to be subject to a Flood Risk Assessment.

 The former Nestle site covers approximately 5.7ha and currently has a main access onto Glasgow Road.
-A roundabout is currently being constructed by the Council at the junction of Glasgow / Blackbyres Road that will facilitate access for more intensive uses within the site.
-This roundabout will also improve the junction and provide access to the Scottish Water site.
+A roundabout has been constructed by the Council at the junction of Glasgow / Blackbyres Road that will facilitate access for more intensive uses within the site.
+This roundabout also improves the junction and provides access to the Scottish Water site.
 The former factory buildings have been demolished with the majority of the hard standing on site also grubbed up.
 The only obvious remnant of the previous use visible on site is the suspended concrete pad at the eastern boundary.
 The access road within Crossmills Business Park runs to the southern boundary of the site creating the opportunity for the developments to be linked.
 The Levern walkway runs to the south of Crossmills Business Park providing an opportunity to link path networks to the north of the site with the town centre.
+It should be noted that all sites within Glasgow Road Corridor site contain coal mining legacy issues.